timboudreau/pectin/README.md

 public void get(Function<T,Object> createResponse) { ... }
 ```

-and have any hope of recovering the type of T at runtime (with an anonymouse inner class you might
+and have any hope of recovering the type of T at runtime (with an anonymous inner class you might
 be able to;  with a lambda, there is no possibility of that, including using annotations to explicitly
 provde it).